cassian-goode/book/src/router/16_routes.md

 > It’s important that the router is a separate package from `leptos` itself.
 This means that everything in the router can be defined in user-land code.
 If you want to create your own router, or use no router, you’re completely free to do that!

-And import the relevant types from the router, either with something like
+And import the relevant types from the router, with something like:

 ```rust
 use leptos_router::components::{Router, Route, Routes};